splunk-soar-connectors/screenshotmachine/manual_readme_content.md

 [comment]: # ""
 [comment]: # "  Licensed under Apache 2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt)"
 [comment]: # ""

+## Backward Compatibility

+In v3.0.0, For **get screenshot** action, 'size' parameter has been renamed with 'dimension'.
+Hence, it is requested to the end-user to please update their existing playbooks by re-inserting | modifying | deleting the corresponding action blocks to ensure the correct functioning of the playbooks created on the earlier versions of the app.

 ## Asset Configuration

 By using the **cache_limit** configuration parameter you can manage how old(in days) cached images